-Raising a family in New York City is not easy.
+Raising a family in a city is not easy.
 One of the biggest hindrances?
 Space.
 When they started their family, and started looking for real estate in New York, Casey and Kumar first thought they would have to leave the city.
 But instead, they decided to get creative.

 The places they could afford were a bit on the small side — a one-bedroom apartment for four people?
 But the couple, both designers, were drawn to one particular Clinton Hill apartment, in whose layout — especially the long, narrow living room — they saw the potential for some very creative solutions.